 Audubon says, "Let us take a share of the cunning and sneaking character of the fox, as much of the wide-awake and cautious habits of the weasel, a similar proportion of the voracity (and a little of the fetid odour) of the mink, and add thereto some of the climbing propensities of the racoon, and we have a tolerable idea of the attributes of the pinemarten."
-As may easily be imagined from the above this little beast is shy, cruel, cunning and active; but differs from the animals to which it has been likened in never approaching the residence of man, but rather keeping to the dense forests, where it can prey upon birds, their eggs and young, squirrels, mice, shrews, wood-rats, &c., together with this tribe.
+As may easily be imagined from the above this little beast is shy, cruel, cunning and active; but differs from the animals to which it has been likened in never approaching the residence of man, but rather keeping to the dense forests, where it can prey upon birds, their eggs and young, squirrels, mice, shrews, wood-rats, &c., together with beetles, toads, and lizards.
+It is also an eater of certain nuts and berries, and resembles the bear in a fondness for honey.
+It derives its name from the pine forests in the northern part of America, to which it shows a decided preference, but is known amongst furriers as the American Sable.
+The darker the skins the more valuable they become, and the rocky and mountainous but woody district of the Nipigon, on the north side of Lake Superior, has long been noted for its black and valuable martenskins.
+Though it does not frequent human habitations the marten finds out the hoards of meat and fish laid up by the natives, and if they have inadvertently left a crevice open, it squeezes its lithe body through, and destroys right and left.
+When its retreat is cut off, this little animal displays the greatest courage, showing its keen teeth, setting up its hair, arching its back, and making a hissing noise, like a cat.
+If attacked by a dog it will fearlessly seize the aggressor by its nose, and gives him so shrewd a nip, that unless trained to the combat, it is usually very glad to let its would-be captive escape.
+It is easily tamed, when it loses much of its snappish disposition, and manifests an attachment for its master.
+The Indians frequently eat its flesh, but to European tastes it is rank, coarse. and pervaded with the musky odour peculiar to all this tribe.
 The female is smaller than the male, and is very prolific, bringing forth five and six young ones at a birth.
 That they were very plentiful formerly may be gathered from Sir John Richardson, who records that upwards of a hundred thousand skins were collected annually in the fur countries.